Building out your own campervan means you’ll have to make big decisions. One of those being your campervan bed design.

 Beware: typical dimensions for such a bed are 55.12 x 55.12in.

-Flarespace flares add fiberglass bumpouts to the sides of your van, allowing you to sleep sideways in vans like the Mercedes Sprinter, Ford Transit, Ram Promaster, Ford E-Series and the Nissan NV.
+Flarespace flares add fiberglass bump outs to the sides of your van, allowing you to sleep sideways in vans like the Mercedes Sprinter, Ford Transit, Ram Promaster, Ford E-Series, and Nissan NV.

-This shores up a lot more room inside your van for living space – you’ll have more room for your kitchen and daytime seating areas.
+This shores up more room inside your van for living space – you’ll have more room for your kitchen and daytime seating areas.

-You can either install the flares yourself or hire a professional installer to put them in.
+You can either install the flares yourself or hire a professional installer.
 You can even contact a local body shop to cut the holes, install the flares and paint match the flares to your vehicle.

 Click here to check out the Flarespace flares